vitest-dev/vitest/docs/guide/migration.md

 })
 ```

-### Hooks are running in a stack
+### Hooks are Running in a Stack

-Before Vitest 2.0, all hooks were running in parallel.
+Before Vitest 2.0, all hooks ran in parallel.
 In 2.0, all hooks run serially.
-In addition to this, `afterAll`/`afterEach` are running in a reverse order.
+Additionally, `afterAll`/`afterEach` hooks run in reverse order.

-You can revert to the previous behaviour by changing [`sequence.hooks`](/config/#sequence-hooks) to `'parallel'`:
+To revert to the parallel execution of hooks, change [`sequence.hooks`](/config/#sequence-hooks) to `'parallel'`:

 ```ts
 export default defineConfig({